elyukai/tsondb/CONTRIBUTING.md

 Always format your code using Prettier before requesting a merge.
 A `.prettierrc.yml` is contained in the repository, so everybody has the same settings.

+## Commit Messages

+Commit messages on `main` **must** follow the [Conventional Commits specification](https://www.conventionalcommits.org/en/v1.0.0/) so that a proper change log can be generated automatically.

+Possible scopes to use manually are `api`, `client`, `<type>-renderer` (where `<type>` is the directory of the renderer, e.g. `jsonschema-renderer`).
+Please add more scopes here if you find others useful.

+You can use any commit messages on your own branches as long as then the final feature is **squash-merged** with a proper commit message.

 ## Publish

 To make a new release to npm on `main`, run